Guide to Skiing With Kids – 15 Top Tips

 You may want to save a buck, but I recommend putting your kids in skiing lessons.
 Ski instructors are trained professionals.
 They have tons of experience teaching kids how to ski.
 They will make skiing fun and help your child to feel confident on the hill.
 Group lessons are cheaper than private ones, and your kids might make new ski friends.

 4) Choose Family Friendly Ski Resorts

 Some ski resorts are more family-friendly than others.
-When planning your next family ski trip, consider the size of the resort, the number of green and blue runs, the beginner terrain, childcare options, and ski schools.
+When packing for your family ski trip, consider the size of the resort, the number of green and blue runs, the beginner terrain, childcare options, and ski schools.
 Look for a kid’s area with a magic carpet (conveyor lift) for beginners.
 If unsure, call the resort and ask how many lifts are suitable for young kids.
 A kid-friendly resort should have lifts lower to the ground to help younger skiers get on safely.